jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/4H_Sheep_show.md

 ### CHAMPION RAM

-2. Yearling Ram Class- (limited to youth 12 yrs. of age and older-not to be shown in Fitting and Showmanship.)
-1 yr. of age, but under 2 years.
+*2. Yearling Ram Class- (limited to youth 12 yrs. of age and older-not to be shown in Fitting and Showmanship.)
+1 yr. of age, but under 2 years.*

 3. Senior Ram Class — born on or after September 1, 2024 and before January 1, 2024

-4. Junior Ram Class — born on or after January 1, 2024
+   *4. Junior Ram Class — born on or after January 1, 2024

 ### CHAMPION EWE

-5. Aged Ewe—2 years and older
+*5. Aged Ewe—2 years and older*

 6. Yearling Ewe — 1 year of age, but under 2 years
-7. Senior Ewe — born on or after September 1, 2024 and before January 1, 2024
+   *7. Senior Ewe — born on or after September 1, 2024 and before January 1, 2024*

-8. Junior Ewe — born on or after January 1, 2024
+7. Junior Ewe — born on or after January 1, 2024
-9. Daughter/Dam-Aged ewe with her yearling, Senior or Junior ewe lamb.
+   *9. Daughter/Dam-Aged ewe with her yearling, Senior or Junior ewe lamb.*
-10. Exhibitor’s Flock — group to consist of one (1) Ram Lamb and two (2) Ewes owned by exhibitor and shown in classes.
+   10.Exhibitor’s Flock — group to consist of one (1) Ram Lamb and two (2) Ewes owned by exhibitor and shown in classes.
-11. Market Lamb — lamb must be slick shorn and may be divided into light and heavy weight at the discretion of the judge.
-Lambs must be wethers or ewe lambs.
-A market lamb may NOT be entered in classes 2-9, but can be shown in Fitting and Showmanship Class*.*
+   *11.Market Lamb — lamb must be slick shorn and may be divided into light and heavy weight at the discretion of the judge.
+Lambs must be wethers
+    or ewe lambs.
+A market lamb may NOT be entered in classes 2-9, but can be shown in Fitting and Showmanship Class.*
-12. Best Fleece: One entry per exhibitor.
+   12.Best Fleece: One entry per exhibitor.
 Rosettes will go to Grand Champion & Reserve Black & White Classes

-PREMIUMS: $9.00 = Blue, $7.00 = Red, and $4.00 = White, for the following (*) classes:* 1-*12
+8. PREMIUMS: $9.00 = Blue, $7.00 = Red, and $4.00 = White, for the following (*) classes:* 1-*12